 Our guide will lay out the average rates for the Ford Transit Connect so you can have a better estimate of what you’ll be paying for insurance.
 We will also go over safety ratings for the Ford Transit Connect, repair costs for the Ford Transit Connect, and more.

 If you want to start shopping for Ford Transit Connect car insurance right away, enter your ZIP code in our free tool above.

-Car insurance premiums for a Ford Transit-Connect will vary greatly based upon several criteria.
+Auto insurance rates for a Ford Transit-Connect can be significantly different subject to many criteria.
 Some of these factors include:

 - Whether you own your home